ksindi/ksindi.github.io/content/blog/nelson.md

 Nelson commanded from Victory, a 104-gun ship leading one of two columns piercing the enemy line.
 It was the most dangerous position, and his officers begged him to transfer his flag to a safer frigate.
 He refused.

 As Victory approached, she took fire from multiple ships.
 Her masts and wheel were destroyed; fifty men were killed or wounded before she fired a shot.
-Nelson was struck by a sniper and died three hours later—after learning his fleet had won.
+Nelson was struck by a sniper and died three hours later, after learning his fleet had won.

 His decision to fight from Victory wasn’t necessary tactically.
 It was necessary symbolically.
 By sharing the risks his captains faced, he made it easier for them to act with conviction when it mattered.